NikitaJWilliams/Guided-Data-Analytics-Project-in-R-NYC-Schools-Perceptions/README.md

 ![](https://i.ibb.co/Pr4bbYL/0002.jpg)

 Percentage of high scoring AP exams in each NYC high school displays either a strong or moderate correlation with 24 variables.
-The results correspond to the correlation findings shown in the *avg_sat_score* scatter plots; however, there is a noteworthy dissimilarity in NYC school perceptions.
-NYC school perceptions
+The results correspond to the correlation findings shown in the *avg_sat_score* scatter plots; however, there is a noteworthy dissimilarity in the NYC school perceptions.The NYC school perceptions display a more significant positive relationship with AP scores at the aggregate level.
+In particular, when students positively appraise their schools based on **safety and respect**, **engagement**, **communication** and **academic expectations**, then they are more likely to achieve a higher score on the AP examination.

-As part of my last step in data analysis, I would like to investigate the distribution of teacher, parent and student evaluations of school environemnt.
+In my last step of the data analysis, I would like to investigate the distribution of teacher, parent and student evaluations of their school environment.
 By examining
 ### Distribution of Teacher,Parent and Student Scores for Each Survey Question

 ![](https://i.ibb.co/b3ZWQdR/Response-type-Boxplot.png)
 ### Distribution of Total Scores for Each Survey Question

-Total scores roughly follow a normal distribution: the mean

 ![](https://i.ibb.co/PgvcLHp/Total-Scores-Boxplot.png)

+The total distribution

 ## Conclusion
 ## References
 [New York City Department of Education](https://data.cityofnewyork.us/Education/2011-NYC-School-Survey/mnz3-dyi8)